 CPW warns of invasive species

 GRAND JUNCTION, Colo.
-(KKCO) - Colorado Parks and Wildlife is asking pet stores in the state to remove a certain product from shelves.
+(KJCT) - Colorado Parks and Wildlife is asking pet stores in the state to remove a certain product from shelves.

-CPW says that invasive zebra mussels have been found in “Betta Buddy Marimo Balls.”
-Also known as “Moss Balls,” the product is sold at pet stores.
+CPW says that invasive zebra mussels have been found in “Betta Buddy Marimo Balls,” which are also known as “moss balls.”
+The product is sold at several local pet stores.

 If you have bought this product and think you may have a zebra mussel population in your aquarium, contact the CPW’s invasive species program at https://cpw.state.co.us/aboutus/Pages/ISP-Report-Invader.aspx.